 and learn successful life skills each Semester.

-- Develope positive relationships with residents in your hall/area
+- Develope positive relationships with residents in your hall/area with intentional

 - Act as a resource to students with questions or concerns.